How to Treat the Sprained Ankle in Kids – Let me Show you the Most Supportive Shoe Styles!

-I want to clarify that high-top shoes won’t provide more support than regular sneakers.
+I want to clarify that high-top shoes don’t necessarily provide better support than regular sneakers.
 The first and most important feature that we must find in your kids’ shoes is a firm heel counter.
 Do you know what the heel counter of the shoe is?
-It’s the back part of the shoe that provides ankle support and here you can see a picture for clarification:
+It’s the back part of the shoe that provides ankle support and below you can see an image for clarification:

-We always want the heel counter of the shoe to be firm, since the firmer it is, the more support it will provide to your child’s ankles.
-A firm heel counter will also prevent your kids’ ankles to move too much inside the shoes.
-Let’s take a look at a picture that shows a shoe with a firm heel counter and another shoe with a soft heel counter:
+We always want the heel counter of the shoes to be firm, as the firmer it is, the better ankle support it provides.
+A firm heel counter also helps prevent your kids’ ankles to move too much inside the shoes.
+The image below shows the difference between a shoe with a firm heel counter versus a shoe with a softer one:

-In this article I will show you how to treat the sprained ankle by providing you with a selection of the best children’s shoes that come with a substantial sole and a firm heel counter.
+I will show you how to treat the sprained ankle by providing you with a selection of the best children’s shoes that provide a substantial outsole and a firm heel counter.